I had lunch last week with two friends who both opened up their own salon’s last year.

 16. Does the facility meet your salon layout requirements?

 When you’re looking at a salon location option, try to design the salon layout so that you see how it all comes together and that it fits.
 You can move furniture around later but not the walls in the building (very easily at least).
-So you want to ensure that you have some layout designs that’ll work before you sing the lease.
+So you want to ensure that you have some layout designs that’ll work before you sign the lease.

 18. Is the building in need of repairs?

 If the building is old, you need to watch out for upcoming repairs.
-This can be costly to you and something you’ll need to budget for up front (and include in your salon lease negotiation).
+This can be costly to you and something you’ll need to budget for upfront (and include in your salon lease negotiation).

 19. How visible will your salon be?
 Will your salon sign be visible?

 Your salon location is also one of your most powerful marketing tools.
 If the salon is clearly visible to people walking by, you’ll attract new salon clients for free.
-However, there can be restrictions when it comes to what you’re allowed to do that is visible outside your salon.
-Investigate this upfront to avoid negative surprises.

-If you’re starting a nail salon and are storing fire sensitive supplies, you may need to get approval for that.
-For a hair salon, you’ll need accessible water which needs approval.
-Be sure to understand all the regulation and policies for the facility up front to avoid negative surprises when you’ve already signed the lease.
-The local city hall should be able to help you with this and they should all have a website with contact details (like LA example here).
+Be sure to understand all the regulations and policies for the facility upfront to avoid negative surprises when you’ve already signed the lease.
+The local city hall should be able to help you with this and they should all have a website with contact details (like the LA example here).

 Conclusion